kimd345/wogos/README.md

 ---

 Welcome to WOGOS!
 [WOGOS](https://wogos.herokuapp.com/) is a single page application made with React / Redux, Flask, and PostgreSQL.
 It is inspired by [GOG](https://gog.com/), a popular digital distributor of video games.
-Our shameless mission is to grant Windows the monopoly in computer games.
+Our shameless mission is to endorse Windows to monopolize computer games.

 ![ Home Page ](documentation/homescreenshot.png)